containers/podman/docs/tutorials/podman_tutorial.md

                   -e HTTPD_CONTAINER_SCRIPTS_PATH=/usr/share/container-scripts/httpd/ \
                   registry.fedoraproject.org/f27/httpd /usr/bin/run-httpd
 ```
-Because the container is being run in detached mode, represented by the *-d* in the podman run command, podman
+Because the container is being run in detached mode, represented by the *-d* in the `podman run` command, Podman
 will print the container ID after it has run.
 Note that we use port forwarding to be able to
 access the HTTP server.
 For successful running at least slirp4netns v0.3.0 is needed.